husseinaluie/FlowSieve/paper.md

 Coarse-graining is a physically-motivated and mathematically-rigorous technique for partitioning spatial flows as a function of a specified partitioning scale, allowing for a consistent and comprehensive scale-by-scale analysis.

+# Summary of Software

+The core features of `FlowSieve` are:
+* computes coarse-grained scalar and vector fields for arbitary filter scales, in both Cartesian and spherical coordinates
+* built-in diagnostics for oceanographic settings, including kinetic energy (KE), KE cascades, vorticity, divergence
+* built-in post-processing tools compute temporal and region averages, for an arbitrary number of custom user-specified regions [ avoiding storage concerns when handling large datasets ]
+* includes Helmholtz-decomposition scripts to allow careful coarse-graining on the sphere [ i.e. to maintain commutativity with derivatives ]

+`FlowSieve` is written in C++, with some python user-friendliness scripts included.
+Input and output files are netCDF.
+`FlowSieve` is designed with heavy parallelization in mind, as well as several context-based optimizations, in order to facilitate processing high-resolution datasets.
+In particular, MPI is used to divide time and depth [ with minimal communication costs, since coarse-graining is applied at each time and depth independently ], while OpenMP is used to parallelize latitude and longitude loops, taking advantage of shared memory to reduce communication overhead.

+`FlowSieve` can currently only work on mesh grids ( i.e. latitude grid is independent of longitude, and vice-versa ), but those grids need not be uniform.
+This is not a restriction of the coarse-graining methodology, however, and future developments may extend this functionality if there is sufficient interest / need.

+# State of the Field

+Coarse-graining is being increasingly used as an analytical method in oceanographic communities.
+While the coarse-graining is similar to blurring / convolutions in image-processing, those tools do not readily apply to these contexts; they often rely on uniform, rectangular, Cartesian grids, which typically do not apply in Global Climate Model (GCM) data.
+An established package in the fied, GCM-Filters, was designed to work on GCM data and grids.
+It uses a diffusion-type coarse-graining method that is made available to users through python utilities.

+The unique contributions of `FlowSieve` to the field are: follows the rigorous underlying mathematical framework to preserve physical properties of the data, designed for use on full spherical geometries, and can apply any arbitrary filtering scale spanning from sub-grid to domain-size.

 # Statement of need